RS9977/LanguageCorrector/INSTALL.md

 # Execution

 ## Crawler
-To run the webcrawler, run `./crawler` in the /Crawler/ directory.
+To run the webcrawler, run ./crawler [args] in the /Crawler/ directory on a linux system.
+On Windows, run make in the /Crawler/src/main/java/ folder, then run java ScratchCrawler.java [args].
 The usage is as follows.
 Any number of arguments are allowed.
+Seed URLS must contain the full URL (e.g. https://www.example.com) **NOTE: Running the crawler without the --xl flag may often times run out of URLs to crawl before the crawling limit of 100 URLs is reached.**
 ```
 Usage: java ScratchCrawler [--file <file_path>] or [--seed <seed_url>] or [--help]
     --file <file_path>: Read URLs from a file and start crawling.
 The file should be placed in the /Crawler/ directory
-    --seed <seed_url>: Start crawling from a seed URL
+    --seed <seed_url>: Start crawling from a seed URL (must include full URL (e.g. https://www.example.com/))
     --mp <number>: Set the maximum number of pages to crawl
     --timeout <seconds>: Set the timeout for each page in seconds
     --stats: Print statistics during crawling